-There are several ways you’ll be able to watch Disney+, both at home and on the go.
+If you’re wondering what devices support Disney+ Australia, there are several ways you’ll be able to watch Disney+, both at home and on the go.
 Of course, you’ll be able to stream via most web browsers on your PC, but you’ll also be able to download apps on Apple’s iPhone and iPad devices, along with Android-supported phones and tablets.

 If you want to watch Disney+ on your TV, there are several ways you can stream to your TV.
 There are smart TV brands that will have the Disney+ app available, including Samsung Smart TVs, Sony TVs, LG TVs and Android-compatible TVs.
 If you find your TV isn’t compatible with the Disney+ app, you can stream to your TV via Apple TV, Google Chromecast and Amazon Fire TV (AU), along with gaming consoles PlayStation 4 and Xbox One.